ahumairah02/Group-Project/README.md

 - Salah timing notifications adjusted to the user’s location.
 - Integration with a Qibla direction compass and wudu facilities indicator.

-d) **Shariah-Compliant Itinerary Planner**

-**Description**: Enables users to create a personalized travel schedule while incorporating halal-friendly stops and prayer times.
-**Functionalities**:
-- Add halal hotels, restaurants, and prayer spaces to the itinerary.
-- Automatically include prayer times and location-based reminders into the plan.
-- Shareable itineraries for group travel with family or friends.

 ### ERD